mimikgit/mimik-ai-chat-example-iOS/README.md

 # Adding the mimik Client Library cocoapods

-The mimik Client Library comes in a form of [EdgeCore](https://github.com/mimikgit/cocoapod-EdgeCore/releases) and [mimOE-SE-iOS-developer](https://github.com/mimikgit/cocoapod-mimOE-SE-iOS-developer/releases) (or [mimOE-SE-iOS](https://github.com/mimikgit/cocoapod-mimOE-SE-iOS/releases/)) cocoapods that need to be made available to the application source code.
+The mimik Client Library comes in a form of [EdgeCore](https://github.com/mimikgit/cocoapod-EdgeCore/releases) and [mimOE-SE-iOS-developer](https://github.com/mimikgit/cocoapod-mimOE-SE-iOS-developer/releases) cocoapods that need to be made available to the application source code.

 We have setup these references in the Podfile file at the project level for you.